Difference Between Major And Regular Depression

 Modern available counseling options

-Studies have found that online mindfulness-based CBT is as effective as traditional in-person therapy for treating symptoms of depressive disorders and anxiety.
-Additionally, online therapy allows individuals to attend therapy from home on days when they struggle to get out of the house.
+Studies have found that online mindfulness-based CBT is as effective as traditional in-person therapy for treating symptoms of depressive disorders, anxiety, and other mental disorders.
+Additionally, online therapy allows people with depression to attend therapy from home on days when they find it difficult to get out of the house.

 If you’re interested in online counseling, services like BetterHelp can be beneficial.
 Online platforms often offer a database of licensed and trained psychology professionals who offer therapy at more affordable rates than in-person services.